Not sure if Ben’s Soft Pretzels is right for you?

 Potential Mitigations

-• In discussions with current franchisees, you should inquire about the quality and responsiveness of the support they receive from the franchisor.
+• It is a good practice to ask current franchisees about the quality and responsiveness of the support they receive from the franchisor.

 New/Unproven Franchise System